 Think of when you make a pot of rice – you start off with 1 cup of uncooked rice and end up with 3 cups of cooked rice.
 What happens during the cooking process is that the rice grain swells as it fills with water.
 So too does your body if you are eating too many starchy carbs.
-When you cut them out, so to goes the excess body water.
+When you cut them out, so too goes the excess body water.
 Unfortunately, this is not a healthy weight loss idea, as your body needs the nutrients found in unprocessed whole grains like sweet potatoes, quinoa, brown rice, and oats.
 These foods are full of cholesterol-lowering fiber, and immune-boosting antioxidants and phytochemicals.
 More important is to figure out what the appropriate amount is to help you achieve your weight loss goals.

-What should you do?
+So, what should you do?

 First, figure out how many calories you need to lose weight.
-I recommend giving yourself a range of calories so that you don’t feel restricted and that you provide enough fuel to your body to keep you metabolism high.
-The worst thing you can do is to slash you food calories too low, as this will only cause your metabolism to slow down, making it more difficult to lose the weight.
+We recommend giving yourself a range of calories so that you don’t feel restricted and that you provide enough fuel to your body to keep your metabolism high.
+The worst thing you can do is to cut your food calories too low, as this will only cause your metabolism to slow down, hence making it more difficult to lose the weight.
 Anything under 1,200 calories is too low.
-If you’re planning on exercising regularly (which I hope you are), you absolutely need more calories to help your body recover so that you can continue to exercise at a high level.
+If you’re planning on exercising regularly (which we hope you are), you absolutely need more calories to help your body recover so that you can continue to exercise at a high level.
 Also, listen to your body – If it is hungry (physical hunger, not emotional hunger), then feed it, even if it means going over your calorie range.

 - Multiply your goal weight by 12 = ______